moby/moby/docs/sources/reference/run.md

                                  'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                  'container:<name|id>': reuses another container network stack
-                                 'host': use the host network stack inside the contaner
+                                 'host': use the host network stack inside the container

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking